On This Day in History: January 8

 - Second Jacobite rising: Bonnie Prince Charlie occupies Stirling.

-- Premiere performance of George Frideric Handel's Ariodante at the Royal Opera House, Covent Garden.
+- The premiere of George Frideric Handel's Ariodante takes place at the Royal Opera House, Covent Garden.

-- The first Lithuanian-language book, Simple Words of Catechism, is published in Königsberg.
+- The first Lithuanian-language book, the Catechism of Martynas Mažvydas, is published in Königsberg.

 - Louis XII of France marries Anne of Brittany in accordance with a law set by his predecessor, Charles VIII.